directus/directus/docs/extensions/hooks.md

 };
 ```

-The first parameter of the filter register function is the event name.
-The second parameter is the modifiable payload.
+The filter register function receives two parameters:

+- The event name
+- A callback function that is executed whenever the event fires.

+The callback function itself receives three parameters:

+- The modifiable payload
+- An event-specific meta object
+- A context object

-The third argument is an event-specific meta object.
-The fourth argument is a context object with the following
+The context object has the following properties:
-properties:

 - `database` — The current database transaction
 - `schema` — The current API schema in use